haroldSanchezb/goodbye-registration/README.md

 # goodbye-registration
 Goodbye Registration Semana.com

-feel free to add another medias with locked content without registration
+Feel free to add another medias with locked content without registration

+### How to Use:
+![How to use][use]

+[use]: use.gif

+* Install the Chrome Extension.
+* Open Semana.com artcile.
+* After appear the registration modal, click in icon on right top of the browser.
+* Enjoy.